ulaari/ulaar/src/content/blog/2023/08/13/the-talking-runner.md

 If you are wondering “who the heck this TR fellow is”, please pack your bags to Bangalore (preferably with a weekend stay in mind) and a genuine intention to run (or walk) for a duration no less than an hour.
 The run/walk location and the breakfast venue shall be finalised by the TR and yeah!
 DO pack your smartphone - it could come in handy.
 If you are willing to wait 5 months, you could show up in Mumbai over TMM weekend - any of the registered marathon runners (or their friends) will point him out in short order.

+If you DO know who TR is, please leave a comment with your favorite 'TR story' *without compromising* his identity.